mmerlangeRA/nocode_litellm/README.md

 ## Description

-This backend provides APIs for
+This backend provides APIs for LLM and RAG application.
+It's a work in progress using :

+- FastAPI
+- langchain

 ## Local installation and development